nburbank-givedirectly/xfer-followup/writeup/writeup.md

 With the exception of the Entrepreneurship and Household categories, the order is the same is in the version that is weighted by the number of respondents in the main text.

-### Regression specification for demographic factor association models
+### Regression specification for demographic factor association models{#regression-specification-for-demographic-factor-association}

 In this analysis we essentially treat each outcome as a separate binary question and then assess the degree to which these two predictors are associated with that outcome after controlling for project-level fixed effects.
 This is one way of identifying association between gender and age above and beyond compositional differences resulting from different target populations in different projects.